We are excited to share some of the best family bikes rides in Kent and East Sussex!

 Our favourite family bikes rides in Kent and East Sussex…

 ♥ Explore the disused railway ‘Forest Way‘, a 10 mile stretch ideal for cycling (as well as walking and horse riding) between Groombridge and East Grinstead.
 We have parked up just outside Groombridge and joined the trail there (you can read about exactly where in this Facebook thread) and have also parked at the old train station in Hartfield and then gone to the little play area in the village afterwards.
-As it is quite flat, it’s buggy friendly too.
+As it is quite flat, it’s buggy friendly too and a great place to take the family out for a cycle ride.

 ♥ Journey to picturesque Penshurst from Tonbridge castle along the Tudor Cycle Trail which is mostly off road.
 We usually park up at Tonbridge Swimming Pool (parking is free on Sundays) and cycle out to Haysden Country Park where we then have a little break, maybe play in the playground and the wooded area which has natural ramps for bikers.
 We haven’t yet continued on to Penshurst as it is quite hilly for the kids but it is a lovely scenic route so if you are a family of strong cyclers – give it a go!
 Update: The outdoor cafe at Haysden is currently open for takeaways and the toilets are open too!